Savings vs. checking account: Here’s the difference

 Woman shops for veggies.

-Checking and savings accounts are part of our daily lives.
-They both provide a safe spot and access to the funds we need, when we need them.
-However, their features are different and they’re meant for different purposes.
-We break down savings vs. checking account, how each account is unique, and when to use each one.
+Checking and savings accounts both provide a safe spot and access to the funds we need when we need them.
+However, their features are different, and they’re meant for different purposes.
+Let’s break down the differences between a savings and checking account, how each account is unique and when to use each one.

 Savings account vs. checking account